mwstowe/crowtdiscordbot/README.md

 # Crow Discord Bot

-A Discord bot that follows a specific channel and responds to various triggers including commands, mentions, and keywords.
+A Discord bot that follows specific channels and responds to various triggers including commands, mentions, and keywords.

 ## Features